ajaykumar-u047/github-actions/flask-app/README.md

 The server is started and now goto your browser and open URL localhost:5000.

-Once the server is up, Add /calc to goto calculator page
+Once the server is up, Add /calc to goto calculator page.